dhemery/cwd.dhemery.com/site/posts/2004-01-tests_for_listening.md

 ---
-category:  Resistance
+title: Tests for Listening
 date: 2004/01/19 16:05:00
 tags:
 - communicating
 - relating
-title: Tests for Listening
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p><em> Listening is a crucial skill. </em> You've heard that so often that it has become a platitude.
 I'm sad about that because... well... because listening is a crucial skill. </p>